ashisa/openvpn-nuc/README.md

 + OpenVPN Protocol - Select TCP or UDP as the protocol to be used for VPN connections to this VPN server
 + OpenVPN Port Number - Change this if you wish to configure OpenVPN to listen on a non-default portal
 + All Traffic - Select true if you wish to use this VM as a forward all VPN server.
 False, if you are deploying this VM to access your virtual network subnets using a VPN client
-+ Subnets - Not used at the moment

 Following is a cursory list of things that are executed by the custom extension script after the VM has been provisioned successfully -